Running Redox on Real Hardware

 .AppImage

-- Now you can restart your Linux distribution and boot Redox.
+You can now restart your Linux machine and boot into Redox.

 Windows Instructions

-We recommend that you use the Rufus tool on Windows to flash your USB device, follow the steps below:
+We recommend using the Rufus tool on Windows to flash your USB device, follow the steps below:

-- Click on this link to open the Rufus website, move the page until the "Download" section and download the latest version.
+- Open the Rufus website, navigate to the "Download" section and download the latest version.

 - Open Rufus, select the ISO image of Redox, wait the Rufus image scanning, select your USB device and click on "Start".